-I have been called an Apple fanboy, waited in line for the first iPhone, pulled all nighters to catch the keynote and anxiously followed the rumour sites for their “one more thing”.
+I have been called an Apple fanboy, waited in line for the first iPhone, pulled all-nighters to catch the keynote and anxiously followed the rumor sites for their “one more thing”.
 No longer.
-It's not the new Macbook Pro with Touchbar that pulled me over, it something deeper… a lack of excitement?
-Take the macOS Sierra product page for example: not a single feature they announced is something I am looking forward to.
+It’s not the new MacBook Pro with Touchbar that pulled me over, its something deeper… a lack of excitement?
+Take the macOS Sierra product page, for example, not a single feature they announced is something I am looking forward to.
 The Linux side is new, uncharted territory.
 Oh, there will be dragons, sure, but they are new dragons, challenging dragons.

 - Dell is a few generations in with their XPS “developer” line.
 I want to give this a fair chance and don’t want to blame Linux for some driver issue I have to track down.

 - It looks like the Linux side is finally taking Retina / HDPI / 4K serious, something Apple users have been used to for years now.

 - I contributed some mini documentation fixes to elementaryOS and the community over there was helpful and responded fast.
 It looks like a nice place to hang out, a place an Apple fanboy would feel at home.

 - Years of listening to the Linux Unplugged podcast have slowly, but surely brainwashed me.

 I expected a dull cardboard box with a computer, like the Lenovo ones I often order for work, but no, the XPS came in a slick black box ready to be pulled out, very Apple-esque.
 The battery was fully charged and getting started was as easy as it should be.
 I was greeted by a little video and followed the installation without any problems.
 Not once did it mention